Bloom-host/BloomDocs/docs/plugins_and_modifications/modpacks.md

 This tutorial only applies to server packs that don't come with Forge installed. if the server pack comes with Forge installed you just need to upload the files to your Bloom server and start the server with the Forge .jar (not the one that says minecraft_server.jar).

-If the server doesn't come with Forge installed or a Forge installer, it most likely comes with a .bat to download all the files, in this case just click on the .bat and it should start downloading the neccesary files.
+If the server doesn't come with Forge installed or a Forge installer, it most likely comes with a .bat to download all the files, in this case just click on the .bat and it should start downloading the necessary files.
 Then you just need to follow the rest of this tutorial to upload the files to your Bloom server and start it.
 :::

 After starting the Forge installer .jar, you will be presented with 3 options.
 We need to select the option that says "Install server", then click on the three dots to select the directory where Forge needs to be installed.
 This directory needs to be the directory where you previously extracted the server pack files.